14 Top Tips To Get The Lowest Price

 7. Avoid spouse charges

 If both you and your husband or wife are planning to drive the rental car, call the rental car company you are considering using and ask them whether there is an extra daily charge for your spouse to be authorized to drive.
 Often the amount of that charge is high enough to turn the best deal into the worst deal!
-If so, either change your reservation to a different company, or ask how you can get that daily charge eliminated.
-Some rental car companies (such as National) don’t charge for your spouse to drive if you are a member of their frequent-renters club (see item #10 below).
-Others (such as Alamo) may not charge for your spouse if you rent through Costco.
-Some (such as Hertz) may not charge for your spouse if you are a member of AAA and use your AAA discount code at the time of reservation.
+If so, either change your reservation to a different company or ask how you can get that daily charge eliminated.
+Some Maui car rental companies (such as Cheap Maui Car Rental) don’t typically charge for your spouse or partner with the same home address.

 8. Avoid airport fees

 Rent your car in town or in the resort area instead of at the airport, to avoid airport concession fee taxes.
-For example, on Maui, if you rent from any of the major companies at their Kaanapali-Kapalua location, you won’t have to pay the 8% to 11.1% added fee they all have to charge when you rent from their Kahului Airport location.
-Of course you’ll have to take a shuttle from the airport to your hotel, but if you pick up your rental car the next day you will often save enough on one day’s less rental to cover the cost of the shuttle.
-Either return the car to the same place you rented it, or check that there is no drop charge if you are renting at the resort and returning to the airport.
+For example, on Maui, if you rent from any of the major companies at their Kaanapali-Kapalua location, or at their Kihei location, you won’t have to pay the 11.11% added fee they all have to charge when you rent from their Kahului Airport location.
+Of course, you’ll have to take a shuttle from the airport to your hotel, but if you pick up your rental car the next day you will often save enough on one day’s less rental to cover the cost of the shuttle.
+Either return the car to the same place you rented it, or check that there is no drop charge if you are renting at the resort area and returning to the airport.
+To check the price for a rental car from Discount US Car Rental in Kaanapali-Kapalua, choose Maui Island Locations, and then Kaanapali area shuttle (or fill in JHM as the airport code); to check their price for a rental car in Kihei, fill in Kihei as the city name under Maui Island Locations on that website.

 9. Check package deals